userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 ## pytest_userver

-By default internal `pytest_userver` plugin is included in python path.
+By default `pytest_userver` plugin is included in python path.
 It provides basic testsuite support for userver service.
 To use it add it to your `pytest_plugins` in root `conftest.py`: